-Trauma can also include witnessing community or neighborhood violence, bullying, immigration/migration/refugee status, and institutional trauma (from the foster care system or juvenile detention), among other toxic stressors.
+Trauma can also include immigration/migration/refugee status, institutional trauma (e.g. from the foster care system or juvenile detention), or experiencing bullying or witnessing community or neighborhood violence, in addition to other toxic stressors.

 In the chronically stressed brain, the cortisol tap is always on, flooding the system, and acts like poison to the brain of a developing child.
 When cortisol is present, energy and resources that should be used to make new connections for learning are instead rerouted to the parts of the brain dedicated to survival.
 Meanwhile, the amygdala becomes even more sensitive once it is activated, meaning a traumatized child may have hair-trigger responses to unprocessed emotional memories related to their trauma or stressors.